benthecoder/yt-channels-DS-AI-ML-CS/README.md

 [![Awesome](https://awesome.re/badge.svg)](https://awesome.re)

-A comprehensive list of + 160 YouTube Channels (in no particular order) for Data Science, Data Engineering, Machine Learning, Deep Learning, Artificial Intelligence, Computer Science, programming, software engineering, and more!
+A comprehensive list of +160 YouTube Channels (in no particular order) for Data Science, Data Engineering, Machine Learning, Deep Learning, Artificial Intelligence, Computer Science, programming, software engineering, and more!

 Feel free to submit [pull requests](https://github.com/benthecoder/yt-channels-DS-AI-ML/pulls) to add on more channels to this list!

-I have a [blog](https://benedictxneo.medium.com/) where I write about Data Science and AI.
-Check out all my articles [here](https://benedictxneo.medium.com/all-my-articles-and-series-b4b454a1435d).
+I have a [blog](https://benedictxneo.medium.com/) where I do Data Science tutorials and share about what I've learned.
+Check out [all my articles](https://benedictxneo.medium.com/all-my-articles-and-series-b4b454a1435d).

 Check out my other lists: